 Which is better for self-defence, Japanese or Brazilian Jiu-Jitsu?

-These are both fine styles, and while I am trained in a Japanese style of Jiu-Jitsu I have taken a handful of classes in Brazilian Jiu-Jitsu, attended a seminar given by Carlos Gracie Junior, read the books, and followed the buzz.
+These are both fine styles, and while I am trained in a Japanese style of Jiu-Jitsu I have taken a few classes in Brazilian Jiu-Jitsu, attended a seminar given by Carlos Gracie Junior, taken a few classes at the main Gracie dojo in LA, read the books, and followed the buzz.

 In this comparison I say go for instructor and school over style.